 Strands Outcomes Critical thinking Synthesize theoretical and empirical knowledge from nursing and other healthcare team members that are vital for nursing judgement and practice.
-Research Translate evidence to develop health care practices in a culturally and ethnically diverse global society Nursing Process Implement the role of master's-prepared nurse as part of the interprofessional team with a focus on improving patient outcomes.
-Leadership Function as a leader and change agent to promote holistic patient-centered care and population health Communication Express self professionally both orally and in writing, and with clarity, persuasiveness, and coherence using standard conventions of communication healthcare organizations and nursing excellence.
+Research Translate evidence to develop health care practices in a culturally and ethnically diverse global society.
+Nursing Process Implement the role of master's-prepared nurse as part of the interprofessional team with a focus on improving patient outcomes.
+Leadership Function as a leader and change agent to promote holistic patient-centered care and population health Communication Express self professionally both orally and in writing, and with clarity, persuasiveness, and coherence using standard conventions prepared nurse.